Who is One Girl?

 When can I sign up for Do It In A Dress?

-The main sign up period of Do It In A Dress is in August, where we pack up all your dress orders and get them sent off to you before the campaign officially kicks off in September 1st!
-Then the campaign runs for two months, with the last day being October 31st.
-One of our biggest days in the campaign is October 11th - International Day of the Girl.
-A lot of people choose to host their Do It In A Dress events on this day!
+The main sign up period of Do It In A Dress is in August, where we pack up all your dress orders and get them sent off to you before the campaign officially kicks off in September 1st.
+The campaign runs for two months, with the last day being October 31st.
+One of our biggest days in the campaign is October 11th - International Day of the Girl – when a lot of people choose to host their Do It In A Dress events.
 However, if you, your school, college or workplace would like to take part in Do It In A Dress at another time of the year, you are more than welcome to!
 You can sign up here.

 How long does the campaign run for?